IE-bank-team/ie-bank-infrastructure/modules/db-for-my-sql/flexible-server/administrator/README.md

 ### Parameter: `flexibleServerName`

 The name of the parent DBforMySQL flexible server.
-Required if the template is used in a standalone deployment.
+Required if the template is used in a standaluno deployment.

 - Required: Yes
 - Type: string